fan2/mkdocs/docs/blog/posts/c/c-data-types-basic-derived.md

     TAKEAWAY 5.12 Use `size_t` for sizes, cardinalities, or ordinal numbers.

 Remember that unsigned types are the most convenient types, since they are the only types that have an arithmetic that is defined consistently with mathematical properties: the modulo operation.
-They can’t raise signals on overflow and can be optimized best.
+They can't raise signals on overflow and can be optimized best.
 They are described in more detail in section 5.7.1.

 !!! note "TAKEAWAY 5.13"

-    TAKEAWAY 5.13 Use **unsigned** for small quantities that can’t be negative.
+    TAKEAWAY 5.13 Use **unsigned** for small quantities that can't be negative.

-If your program really needs values that may be both positive and negative but don’t have fractions, use a signed type (see section 5.7.5).
+If your program really needs values that may be both positive and negative but don't have fractions, use a signed type (see section 5.7.5).

 !!! note "TAKEAWAY 5.14~5.15"